intel/sawr/sawr_master/INSTALL.md

 This version of Ubuntu also provides access to GPIOs, etc.
 The Realsense drivers are also already included, so we can skip the uvc patch later.

+Currently only standard desktop Ubuntu (running Unity) is supported, not Xubuntu or Lubuntu.
+However, if you really want XFCE or another lightweight window manager, it is possible to install it and have it run by default (or even no window manager, which may make even more sense...).
+However, it is recommended to first complete a working install before trying these options.

 # Open a Terminal Window